 The timing is no coincidence.
 Macron's announcement follows a week of extraordinary tension over Greenland, during which the American president threatened military action against Denmark, a NATO ally, before abruptly backing down.
 The episode left European capitals stunned and questioning the reliability of the transatlantic partnership that has anchored the continent's security architecture since 1949.

-According to Politico, one senior EU official characterized the mood as "our American dream is dead" — a sentiment that appears to have catalyzed the capital markets breakthrough.
+According to Politico, one senior EU official characterized the mood as — a sentiment that appears to have catalyzed the capital markets breakthrough.